HarvestAPI/apify-linkedin-profile-posts/README.md

 - Media: images, videos, and links
 - Content of Re-posts

-Up to 1000 posts per actor run.
+Up to 1000 posts per one actor run.

 ### Sample output data